 NYC is my forever home, and I’m so proud of my city.
 The hustle, the diversity, the beauty… I love it all so much.
 Every day I seem to discover a new side to New York, and I’ve been here for years!
-First timer’s in the city might feel overwhelmed by all there is to see and do in dear ol’ NYC – but today, I’ve gathered up my top recommendations.
-(After hosting many friends and family members, it’s always nice to have a go-to itinerary suggestions!)
-Without further ado, here is my first timer’s guide to NYC!
-Filled with must-do activities, some hidden treasures, my absolute favorite eateries, rooftop bars and photo stops as well.
+As the city re-opens, I’m so excited to share some of my favorite things to do in the city.
+I will be continually adding to this guide filled with with must-do activities, some hidden treasures, my absolute favorite eateries, rooftop bars and photo stops as well!
+New York City is back!

 Getting an iconic shot of the New York City skyline is a must for first timers, if you ask me!
 Because you want a view of the city with the iconic Empire State Building in it, Top Of The Rock is my top recommendation of observation decks.
 Plus, it’s the only deck with epic views of Central Park.